ibm-cloud-docs/vpc/ppnlb-create.md

     ```
     {: pre}

-   * `vsiId` - Second, get your VSI that is in the same VPC as subnet's
+   * `vsiId` - Second, get the VSI that is in the same VPC as the subnet's:

     ```bash
     export vsiId=<your_VSI_id>
     ```
     {: pre}

-1. Create a Private Path network load balancer with a listener, pool, and attached server instances (pool members):
+1. Create a Private Path NLB with a listener, pool, and attached server instances (pool members):

    ```bash
    curl -H "Authorization: $iam_token" -X POST